MikeMurf/23-Final-Project/README.md

   * **reducing the model complexity,** and,
   * **regularisation** which  tries to improve the accuracy of the model.
 -	**Regularisation is where Lasso, Ridge and ElasticNet come into play.**
--	**Lasso** – the Least Absolute Shrinkage and Selection model aims to overcome overfitting by applying the penalty L1 which is the sum of the absolute value of the beta coefficients of the quadratic equation that describes the line of best fit.
+-	**Lasso** – the **Least Absolute Shrinkage and Selection** model aims to overcome overfitting by applying the penalty L1 which is the sum of the absolute value of the beta coefficients of the quadratic equation that describes the line of best fit.
 -	**Ridge** - the model aims to overcome overfitting by applying penalty L2 which is the sum of the square of the magnitude of beta coefficients of the quadratic equation that describes the line of best fit.
 -	**ElasticNet** – combines the techniques of Lasso and Ridge to get the best of both worlds.
 -	[Please refer to: - [3] -  “Lasso , Ridge & Elastic Net Regression: A Complete Understanding (2021)” for a detailed explanation of these concepts.]

 * **Evaluation of Polynomial Regression Models**
 The “Polynomial Regression” article [2] deals with the issue of choosing an optimal model.
-To answer this question, we need to understand the **bias** vs **variance** trade-off.
+To answer this question, we needed to understand the **bias** vs **variance** trade-off.

 * **Bias** refers to the error due to the model’s simplistic assumptions in fitting the data.
 A high bias means that the model is unable to capture the patterns in the data and this results in under-fitting the model to the data points.